 Funny that I actually never counted that before!
-Perhaps because this number is not that important to me.
-I very much like to explore different parts of the same country, but my magic number is 15.
+Perhaps because this number is not that important to me as I very much like to explore different parts of the same country, but my magic number is 15.

 The countries I’ve been to are: Spain, Denmark, France, Greece, Germany, Austria, Switzerland, Amsterdam, San Marino, Italy, Slovakia, Czechia, Ukraine, UK, Poland.